chryz-hub/chryz-hub.github.io/vision.md

      - The more you do a thing, the more you get better at it.
      - Teaching, helping people tends to make you learn and unlock potentials in you

+  - Making use of the [community youtube channel](https://www.youtube.com/channel/UCEoxZzYHN1c9ISazmxeCtCQ) to share contents on:
+    - Open-Source
+    - Python
+    - and other segments on been a developer.

  - We tend to solve problems, how?
    - Working on the common need of the community members/contributors and people generally after certain considerations by the team
    - Created a [discord channel](https://discord.gg/c6RhGwcP5b), where questions can be asked and answered